 Medicinal Value:

-- Above-ground parts of the plant are used to stop bleeding, to treat hay fever and allergies, and to treat osteoarthritis
+• Above-ground parts of the plant are used to stop bleeding, to alleviate hay fever and allergies, and to osteoarthritis

-- When applied to the skin the above-ground parts of the plant can be used to treat aches and pains of the skin and muscles, oily scalp and hair, and hair loss
+• When applied to the skin the above-ground parts of the plant can be used against aches and pains of the skin and muscles, oily scalp and hair, and hair loss

 When to Harvest: